-Penny Lilburn was first elected to the Highland City Council in January 2004 and re-elected in November 2008, 2012 and 2016.
-She served as Mayor from December 2007 to 2010, 2017 and 2019, and Mayor Pro-tem from 2011 to 2013, 2015 to 2016, and 2019.
-Mayor Pro Tem Lilburn currently serves on the Board of Directors for Omnitrans and is the current Chair for the Plans and Programs Committee as well as past Chairman of the Board.
-She also serves as an Alternate Board Member for SANBAG.
-Mayor Pro Tem Lilburn currently serves on the City of Highland’s Public Safety sub-committee, the Orange County Property Task Force, and currently serves on the Board of Directors for Valley Transportation Agency (VTRANS).
+Penny Lilburn was first elected to the Highland City Council in January 2004 and re-elected in November 2008, 2012, 2016 and 2020.
+She served as Mayor from December 2007 to 2010, 2017, 2019 and 2021, and Mayor Pro-tem from 2011 to 2013, 2015 to 2016, 2019 to 2020.
+Mayor Lilburn currently serves on the Board of Directors for Omnitrans and is the current Chair for the Plans and Programs Committee as well as past Chairman of the Board.
+Additionally, she serves as an Alternate Board Member for SANBAG.
+Mayor Lilburn also serves on the City of Highland’s Public Safety Subcommittee, the Orange County Property Task Force, and the Board of Directors for Valley Transportation Agency (VTRANS).

-Penny is currently the Executive Director of the Highland Senior Center.
+Penny is the Executive Director of the Highland Senior Center.

 Prior to City Council

 Prior to her position on the City Council, Penny served as President of the Highland Area Chamber of Commerce, served a two-year term as President of the Highland Woman’s Club, was honored as Citizen of the year for the Highland Area Chamber of Commerce, won the League of Woman Voters Citizen of Achievement award, and was Assemblyman Emmerson’s Woman of Distinction and was named California’s Woman of the Year in 2000.